ddnowicki/zakupek-api/.ai/api-plan.md

   2. **ShoppingLists:**
      - Title is optional but, if provided, should be a non-empty string.
      - Every shopping list must be associated with an existing user.
+     - Store reference must be valid if provided.
+     - PlannedShoppingDate must be a valid date format if provided.
   3. **Products:**
      - Product name must be provided and non-empty.
      - Quantity must be an integer greater than zero.
-     - `statusId` must reference an existing status in the ProductStatuses table.
+     - `statusId` must reference an existing status in the Statuses table.
 - **Business Logic:**
   - **User Registration and Login:** Handled by dedicated endpoints ensuring that credentials are validated and securely stored.
-  - **AI-Driven List Generation:** Invokes an external AI service (via Openrouter.ai) to generate product suggestions based on user profile and history.
-The logic ensures seasonal and preference-based filtering.
   - **Cascade Deletion:** Deleting a shopping list automatically removes associated products, adhering to the database cascade rules.
   - **Pagination, Filtering, and Sorting:** Built into list endpoints to efficiently manage large data sets.
   - **Data Consistency:** Enforcement of database constraints (e.g., foreign key relationships) drives API validations.
+  - **User-specific Data:** All shopping lists and related resources are scoped to the authenticated user.
+  - **Error Handling:** Consistent error responses using ErrorOr pattern for predictable client-side handling.

 This API plan is designed to be robust, secure, and aligned with the provided database schema, product requirements, and technology stack.